 The 50/30/20 budgeting standard is a good metric to use.
 It dictates that 50% of your income be used in monthly fixed payments: housing, utilities (gas, electric, water), transportation costs, and groceries.
 Next, 30% can go to non-essentials.
 That includes dining out, entertainment, and shopping.
 The last 20% of your monthly income is expected to go into savings or paying back extra debts.

 From there, you can use the 30% rule as the basis and redistribute your salary based on your expenses.
 If you don’t have student loans, then you can afford to pay slightly more on your monthly rent.
 If you rarely buy clothes or dine out, then more of your salary can go toward paying for a nicer apartment with amenities.
 The goal is to find a balance that makes sense for your budget, your after-tax income, and your entire financial situation.

 Can’t do it?
 Yes, you can.

 Millennials nowadays flock to urban centers, despite expensive housing.
 Most notably in New York City and San Francisco, 30% of income or any variation close to that just isn’t realistic.
-Monthly payments will easily exceed such a percentage, especially among young professionals.
+Monthly housing expenses will easily exceed such a percentage, especially among young professionals.

 Of course, you can make small adjustments and sacrifices.
 For instance, living in an apartment with good public transportation or within walking distance of your job will save you gas, car insurance, and transportation fees.
 You can also spend less money on non-essentials or share the costs: live with roommates, use your ex’s HBO login, and meal prep.